Nancy Acora: Background

 Acora is an independent member of parliament, she entered parliament after defeating the former member of parliament Molly Lanyero of the National Resistance Movement party.

 After the elections, Lanyero was discontented and lodged an election petition against Acora.
 Acora at the end of the process won the election petition in September 2021.

 Career

 In the parliament of Uganda, Acora serves as a member of the presidential affairs committee.
+She supports community programs and advocacy initiatives to reduce teenage pregnancies in her constituency.

+Controversy

+A petition to challenge her election was dismissed by the High-Court in Gulu citing no irregularities were observed.